Jonathan Stranks

 Jonathan Stranks (born 16 December 1994) is a British acrobatic gymnast who won the title of world men's fours champion with Adam Buckingham, Adam McAssey and Alex Uttley in July 2010 in Poland.

 Stranks was a member of Spelbound, the gymnastic group who rose to fame in 2010, winning the fourth series of Britain's Got Talent.
 The prize was £100,000 and the opportunity to appear at the 2010 Royal Variety Performance.

 After leaving Spelbound, Stranks joined Cirque du Soleil's show Quidam until the show retired in 2016.
-His latest project is working on a new show for Cirque du Soleil, based on the work of Argentinian band Soda Stereo.